 Interested in becoming the program coordinator for the Travelling Closet?
-New volunteer position was just posted in October.
-If interested, please send a resume and cover letter to email@example.com with “Travelling Closet Program Coordinator” in the subject line.
-You will be asked to fill out a volunteer application, those selected will be asked to do a phone or skype interview.
+Please send a resume and cover letter to email@example.com with “Travelling Closet Program Coordinator” in the subject line.
+You will be asked to fill out a volunteer application, those selected will be asked to do a skype interview.

 Volunteer photographers travel to animal organizations across Ontario to help them get cute photos of their adoptable pets.
 We provide costumes and props to assist in getting the perfect photo!
 Photo Volunteers are happy to work with shelter staff, foster parents and volunteers to teach them tips and tricks to taking great photos of animals.

 Guelph Rat Save took advantage of our program to do a super cute and spooky Halloween photoshoot in 2015!

 FAQs about the Travelling Closet Program

 Taking a good photo of an adoptable pet is more important than ever in helping them find the perfect home.
 Many people search online for their future pet and a photo can say a lot!
 Luckily a lot of photographers volunteer their time to take great photos of pets, and many organizations also have access to digital cameras and enthusiastic volunteers.

 How can I volunteer?